- Site and Soil Requirements

 Use dwarf and semi-dwarf trees if space is greatly limited.
 M 9, M 7 and MM 111 are better adapted to Zones 1, 2 and 3, while MM 106 has shown promise in the lower half of Zone 3 plus Zone 4.
 In Zone 5, only standard trees (seedling rootstock) are recommended due to poor performance of semi-dwarf and dwarf rootstocks.
 See Table 2 for tree spacing recommendations.

 When fruit trees arrive from the nursery, open the bundles immediately.
-Soak the roots in water for six to 12 hours if they are not moist.
+Soak the roots in water for 6 to 12 hr if they are not moist.
 The trees should then be planted if the soil is not too wet.

 If the soil is not prepared where the trees are to be planted, or if the ground is too wet, heel the trees in by placing them in an open trench deep enough to cover all roots.
 The north side of a building is the best place for heeling because the trees will remain dormant longer.
 Place soil over the roots to the depth they will be planted in your yard.